moltenform/typescript2020template/src/contents.md

 - utils classes are included
     - `util512 utils`, along with full unit tests
 - `sass`
-    - run sass separately, not with webpack's sass-loader
+    - we run sass separately, not with webpack's sass-loader
     - run `npm run buildstyle` or `npm run buildstylewatch`
     - note that these days, css variables make sass less necessary.
 - `lzstring` as an example javascript+typescript types dependency
     - shows that node modules get bundled in successfully.
 - includes my tool to prevent dependency cycles
     - it's useful to have strict layering, modules can only call lower in the list, not higher
-    - make sure `layers.cfg` up to date, then
+    - write your layering in `layers.cfg` then
     - run `npm run autoimportmodules`
 - code knows if built as release or not
     - use `checkIsProductionBuild()`